-The 30 Sexiest Pairs of Legs in Hollywood Right Now
+We Can’t Get Enough of These Celebs’ Sexy Legs

-Is it just us, or is there something about searching for the best legs out there that is so ’80s?
-Between ZZ Top‘s 1983 ode to stems appropriately called “Legs,” the rise of America’s obsession with Jane Fonda and all things fitness, and the fact that things like stretch pants, high heels, leg warmers, and short tight dresses were practically a requirement, the decade certainly had an obsession with the sexiest legs.
+In the ’80s and ’90s, are culture was pretty much obsessed with legs.
+From ZZ Top’s 1983 anthem simply titled “Legs” to the celebration of Cher Horowitz’s stems in 1995’s “Clueless,” we were all about them.
+But somewhere in the early ’00s, our fascination with butts grew, and legs took a backseat.

-However, it seems that today, legs are starting to move back into focus when it comes to talking about the best celebrity bodies.
+Today, however, it seems like legs are starting to move back into focus when it comes to talking about the best celebrity bodies.
 In fact, our appreciation for a killer pair of pins has reached a new high thanks to stars like Carrie Underwood, Jennifer Lopez, Blake Lively, and Gigi Hadid, who regularly step out in short-shorts, mini-dresses, and skirts that show off their perfectly toned, highly sexy legs.

-We’ve rounded up the 3o sexiest pairs of legs in Hollywood right now — from stars of all shapes and heights.
+We’ve rounded up the 3o sexiest pairs of legs in Hollywood right now—from stars of all shapes and heights.

 At 46 years old (!!!), Jennifer Lopez's body is better than ever, but it's her tanned, toned legs that have been getting some serious attention lately.
 What's her secret?
 The singer, actress, and "American Idol" host told Hollywood Life she keeps her stems in shape by getting in an hour of exercise every day that includes 30 minutes of cardio and 30 minutes of muscular structure.